 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Spaying or neutering a dog has many benefits, including reducing the risk of cancer, preventing infections, and mitigating undesirable behavior.
-But this procedure usually costs money.
+Spaying or neutering a dog has many benefits and is important to keep your pet healthy.
+Not only does it help pets live longer, but spaying and neutering also reduces cancer risk, prevents infections, and mitigates undesirable behavior.
+Like most veterinary care, this procedure typically costs money.
 Depending on the organization or veterinary office you use, you could spend as little as $0 or as much as several hundred dollars.

-Here’s what you need to know about the costs to spay and neuter, factors affecting the price, health benefits of sterilization, and options for getting affordable care.
+Here’s what you need to know about the costs of spaying and neutering, factors affecting the price, the health benefits of sterilization, and options for getting affordable care.

 Average cost to neuter or spay your dog